itstiesto/Virtual-Pet-Simulator/README.md

 Overview 🌐

-Pet Simulator is a dynamic and engaging web-based game, crafted during my tenure at Unified Mentor.
+Pet Simulator is a dynamic and engaging web-based game, crafted during my ongoing internship at Unified Mentor.
 It offers players a unique virtual pet experience, balancing fun with the nuances of pet care.

 # <h2>What's Inside 🎨</h2>